ash-project/ash/documentation/dsls/DSL-Ash.Policy.Authorizer.md

 ```

-If the check is true, the request is forbidden, otherwise run remaining checks.
+If the check is true, run remaining checks, otherwise the request is forbidden.